NelminDev/NDCore/README.md

 # NDCore

-NDCore is the core dependency plugin that provides essential functionality for plugins developed by nelmin.
+NDCore is the core dependency plugin that provides essential functionality for plugins developed by nelmin, but it is available for everyone to use.
 This plugin serves as a foundational library, offering crucial utility functions while maintaining zero configuration requirements.

 ## Overview